cjoy/cs2521/tuts/tut05/tut05.md

 What is the difference between a Euler path/tour and a Hamilton path/tour?
 Identify any Euler/Hamilton paths/tours in the following graphs:
 ![Euler Hamilton](euler-hamilton.png)
 ## Answer
-- Euler path:
+- Euler path: path in graph that visits every edge exactly once.
+Starts and ends with different vertices.
-- Euler tour:
+- Euler tour: path in graph that uses every edge of a exactly once.
+Starts and ends on same vertex.
-- Hamilton path:
+- Hamilton path: path in graph that visits each vertex exactly once.
-- Hamilton tour:
+- Hamilton tour: hamiltonian path that's a cycle.

 Write a function to check whether a path, supplied as an array of edges, is an Euler path.